It all happens on the deck.

 3. Interlocking Vinyl Floor Deck Covering

-These cool, 12-by-12, interlocking vinyl tile pieces are most often used on garage floors, but their features offer a great alternative to pontoon boat carpeting.
+Check out these nifty BlockTile Interlocking Tiles (check price on Amazon).
+Most often used on garage floors, their features also offer a great alternative to pontoon boat carpeting.
 They have lots of advantages, too.
 Let’s look:

 Pros: Easy installation and upkeep, rigid but can conform to your dimensions, drains, water-resistant, UV protection, air flow, strong, non-slip.